hobo71/fb-account-kit-login/readme.txt

 == Description ==

 The Facebook Account Kit Login plugin brings a lightweight, secure, flexible, free and easy way to configure Password Less Login to WordPress website.
-This plugin helps to easily login or register to wordpress by using SMS on Phone or WhatsApp or Email Verification without any password.
+This plugin helps to easily login or register to WordPress by using SMS on Phone or WhatsApp or Email Verification without any password.
 You can customize every setting of this plugin in the admin dashboard.

-#### Features
+### Features

  * Login with SMS (Phone).
  * Login with WhatsApp.